galaxyproject/training-material/topics/climate/tutorials/earth_system/tutorial.md

 OBIS is a global open-access data and information clearing-house on marine biodiversity for science, conservation and sustainable development.
 In order to get occurences of marine biodiversity from OBIS you can use the ({% tool [OBIS occurences](toolshed.g2.bx.psu.edu/repos/ecology/obis_data/obis_data/0.0.2) %}) tool.

-For more information follow the tutorial related to it called ({% link [OBIS marine indicators](topics/ecology/tutorials/obisindicators/tutorial.html) %}) or use the workflow Marine omics visualisation `https://usegalaxy.eu/u/marie.josse/w/marine-omics-visualisation`
+For more information follow the tutorial related to it called [OBIS marine indicators]({% link topics/ecology/tutorials/obisindicators/tutorial.html %}) or use the workflow Marine omics visualisation `https://usegalaxy.eu/u/marie.josse/w/marine-omics-visualisation`

 ## Land biodiversity 🦤